What is Azacitidine (Vidaza) and how does it work?

 You can also have it every day, for 5 days.
 Then have 2 days off and have azacitidine again for 2 days at the start of the next week.

 Azacitidine (Vidaza): Latest research

-However, not all patients will respond to the treatment.
+Azacitidine is an important drug for the treatment of MDS but not all patients will respond to the treatment.
 Some will progress to leukaemia, others won't have an adequate response in terms of their blood count.

 At the 14TH INTERNATIONAL SYMPOSIUM ON MYELODYSPLASTIC SYNDROMES, that took place in Valencia in May 2017, one of the topics discussed was the latest research around this important drug.
 Read more about how researchers are trying to establish which patients will have a good outcome with Azacitidine and whether the use of Azacitidine together with other drugs can make the treatment more effective.

 Researchers are exploring which factors might be useful for predicting a good outcome in patients with MDS.

 Certain treatment decisions for patients with MDS are based on cytogenetics, i.e. the study of the chromosomes.
 Azacitidine is appropriate for patients with higher risk MDS who often have mutations in chromosome 7 or three or more abnormalities in their chromosomes.